magento/merchdocs/src/live-search/facets-type.md

 ## Static facets

-Category and price are the only static facets because every product in the catalog has a category and price.
+Category and price are initially the only static facets and are "pinned" to the top of the Filters list.

-  - Pinned facets - The most commonly used facets can be “pinned” to the top of the Filters list.
+  - Pinned facets - You can pin other commonly-used facets to the top of the Filters list.
 We recommend that you pin any facet that applies to most products in the catalog.
-In the storefront, pinned facets appear at the top of the Filters list after Categories and Price.
+In the storefront, any additional pinned facets appear at the top of the Filters list after Category and Price.

   - Price buckets - Price values are dynamically adjusted into buckets, distributed according to the number of products returned and rounded to the nearest $5.00.
 For example, if four products are returned, each price bucket represents 25% of the returned products.
 Unlike price navigation steps, each price bucket overlaps the next price bucket by $1.00.